Home » Conditions » Agoraphobia » Vomit Phobia – Fear of Vomiting (Emetophobia)

 Vomit Phobia – Fear of Vomiting (Emetophobia)

 Emetophobia is the fear of vomiting.
-Although vomit phobia may appear to be a specific phobia, it may actually be a symptom of OCD, social anxiety, or agoraphobia.
+Although vomit phobia may appear to be a simple phobia, it may actually be a symptom of OCD, social anxiety, or agoraphobia.

 Flu season will be quickly upon us and with it comes an unfortunate increase in the likelihood of experiencing fevers, coughs, runny noses, vomiting, and the like.